 If you're looking for ways to keep costs down and make your divorce less stressful, finding an alternative to the traditional court process is crucial.
 And, for many people, paying a lawyer thousands of dollars to handle the process is simply out of the question.

 Representing yourself is a good way to save money, but filing a divorce in the courts without help can be overwhelming.
 Even when your state court has free self-help information available, navigating the process and figuring out which forms to use can still be frustrating and confusing.

-Fortunately, there's a stress-saving option that provides a level of assistance that falls between having to DIY your divorce and hiring an attorney: online divorce services.
+Fortunately, there's a, easier stress-saving option with a level of assistance that falls between having to DIY your divorce and hiring an attorney: online divorce services.